elm-guides/elm-for-js/Scope.md

 ```

 After the `let`, you can place as many definitions as you like, just like at the top level.
 They can be fixed values or
-function, and you can even write type annotations, although you can't define new types.
+functions, and you can even write type annotations, although you can't define new types.

 The expression after the `in`, where all the definitions are in scope, is what the entire `let` expression becomes.
 Actually, the definitions are in scope even as you write more definitions.
 Here's a somewhat contrived example.